-OhioMHAS partnered with other state agencies, which include Job and Family Services, Medicaid, Youth Services, Developmental Disabilities, Health and Ohio Family and Children First, to develop and issue the request for proposals.
-Among its primary responsibilities, the COE will be responsible for:
+OhioMHAS partnered with other state agencies, including Job and Family Services, Medicaid, Youth Services, Developmental Disabilities, Health, and Ohio Family and Children First, to develop and issue the request for proposals.
+Among its primary responsibilities, the new Center of Excellence will be responsible for:

 - building and sustaining a standardized assessment process,

 - expanding service and care coordination capacity for children with complex behavioral health needs and their families,

 - providing orientation, training, coaching, mentoring, and other functions/supports as needed to support Ohio’s statewide child caring provider network,

 - working with state partner agencies to support the addition and/or expansion, implementation, sustainability, and/or monitoring and evaluation of a number of services/processes, including expansion of access through use of telehealth,

 - supporting OhioRISE efforts to create new access to in-home and community-based services that will keep Ohio families together,

 - and bolstering Ohio's ongoing system transformation and improvement efforts, including expanding the behavioral health continuum of care to better serve youth and families.

 “Securing this major grant from the state is a recognition of the capabilities of the principles in the Begun Center to carry out the work successfully,” remarked Grover C. Gilmore, dean.
 “The judgment by Ohio Department of Mental Health and Addiction Services is based not only on the substance of the application submitted, but very importantly on the work that the Begun Center has been doing for a number of years.”